Application for Sanctioning

-Just go to our online registration page, enter your information, then make payment electronically through our secure PayPal system (yes, you can safely use a credit card) and you're done.
+Go to our Competition Registration, enter your information, then make payment electronically through our secure PayPal system (yes, you can safely use a credit card) and you’re done.

-The BJCP sanctions competitions, but does not operate them.
+The Beer Judge Certification Program (BJCP) sanctions competitions, but does not operate them.
 Competitions are run by independent organizations that may or may not involve BJCP members.
 Any competition sanctioned by the BJCP must agree to follow these few general rules:

-- Organizers have the right to run their competitions as they see fit, consistent with these rules.
+- Organizers have the right to run their competitions as they see fit, consistent with these rules and any applicable local laws.
 Organizers have wide latitude to create a unique competition experience.
-The BJCP Competition Handbook provides good guidance and advice, but is not binding.
+The Sanctioned Competition Handbook provides good guidance and advice, but is not binding.
 Just keep in mind that experienced judges anticipate a certain rhythm to competitions, so be sure to advise judges when the competition has unusual or out-of-the-ordinary elements.

 - Organizers have the right to select the judges and staff needed to run their competition.
 No judge has a right to be seated at any competition, session, or panel.
 Judges may not “pull rank” to get a judging slot.